vishalparekh7/Pneumonia-Prediction/README.md

 # Pneumonia-Prediction_SmartInternz

-Pneumonia is the leading cause of death among youngchildren  and  one  of  the  top  mortality  causes  worldwide.The pneumonia detection is usually performed through ex-amine of chest X-ray radiograph by highly-trained special-ists.
-This process is tedious and often leads to a disagree-ment between radiologists.
+Pneumonia is the leading cause of death among young children and one of the top mortalities causes worldwide.
+The pneumonia detection is usually performed through examine of chest X-ray radiograph by highly-trained specialists.
+This process is tedious and often leads to a disagreement between radiologists.
 Computer-aided diagnosis systems showed the potential for improving diagnostic accuracy.
 In this work, we develop the computational approach for pneumonia regions detection based on deep convolution neural net-works, augmentations and multi-task learning.

 Dataset Taken From Kaggle - https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia